 I suppose I should have made 15 packages, but truth be told…

-He didn’t get the last care package until he was already home because I kept procrastinating taking it to the post office (Life happens….& unfortunately, it happens a lot faster and harder during deployment.)
+He didn’t get the last care package until he was already home because I kept procrastinating taking it to the post office.
 However, I did reach my goal of making him 12 packages AND managed to have fun doing it.

-Here are the 12 easy care packages I sent him while he was away and a general idea of what I put inside each box.
+Here are the 12 easy care packages I sent him while he was away and an idea of what I put inside each box.

 #1 Hey Sweet Thang

-This package was sent shortly after Easter, not long after he arrived at Soto Cano.
-So, this package was full of clearance Easter candy (no shame in my money saving game!), apple sauce, notes from me and the girls, individual servings of cereal, and some other snacks that he likes.
+We sent this package shortly after Easter, not long after he arrived at Soto Cano.
+So, it was full of clearance Easter candy (no shame in my money saving game!), apple sauce, notes from me and the girls, individual servings of cereal, and some other snacks that he likes.

 The letters that I used to decorate the flaps were self-adhesive letters that I bought at the Dollar General.
 I ended up using these on most of the packages and they were such a time-saver!